joshuacano/tictactoe-clojure/README.md

 # Tic Tac Toe

 This is a clojure example of Tic Tac Toe, the user can play tic tac toe against the Computer.
-Unfortunately, the user is not allowed to win, so if you win, computers will revolt.
+Unfortunately, the user is not allowed to win, so if you win, thats fine.
 No Big deal.
+I'm not mad, really.
+Not totally distraught.

 ## Layout